 - To take such action as it considers appropriate to increase the awareness of members of the public of their rights as consumers of health insurance and of health insurance services available to them; and

 - To maintain “The Register of Health Benefits Undertakings” and “The Register of Health Insurance Contracts”.

 The Authority shall exercise such powers as are necessary for the performance of its functions.
-The Minister for Health and Children (“the Minister”) may assign further responsibilities to the Authority as provided for in the Acts.
+The Minister for Health (“the Minister”) may assign further responsibilities to the Authority as provided for in the Acts.